 - Water Conservation: Facilities can also reduce their environmental impact by managing water use more effectively.
 This can include installing low-flow taps, using greywater recycling systems, and fixing leaks promptly.

-- Sustainable Materials: When it comes to construction or renovations, facilities managers can opt for sustainable materials, such as those that are recycled or have a low environmental impact.
+- Sustainable Materials: Facilities managers can opt for sustainable materials such as recycled or have a low environmental impact for operations, refurbish or construction.

 By adopting sustainable practices, facilities managers can not only reduce their organisation’s carbon footprint but also lower operating costs and improve the well-being of building occupants.